rishabh7823/advanced-DCDC/README.md

 * PDK = Processer Designing Kit

 ### How it works
-* Collection of files used to madel the EDA
+* Collection of files used to make the EDA
 * Process design rules:DRC,LVS,PEX
 * Device models
 * Digital stantard cell libraries
 * I/O libaries

 ### Formation of PDK
-* Google singed a agreement with skywater to make a PDK of 13nm and it was lounched at june 30 2020 and was the first ever open source PDK.
+* Google singed a agreement with skywater to make a PDK of 13nm and it was lounched on june 30 2020 and was the first ever open source PDK.

 ### is 130nm old ?
 *you could get the answer by this pie chart*

 <img width="438" alt="Screenshot 2024-03-24 125836" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/e4f99bfd-4432-433c-b490-b306a950f578">

                                                                                                                                                                     -VSD-IAT

 ### Is 130nm fast?
 * Intel:P4EE @ 3.46GHz{Q4'O4}